69 Notable alumni of

 -

-Jean-Philippe Ardouin is a French politician of Renaissance (RE) who has been serving as a member of the French National Assembly from the 2017 elections to 2024, representing the department of Charente-Maritime.
+Jean-Philippe Ardouin is a French politician of Renaissance (RE) who was a member of the French National Assembly from the 2017 elections to 2024, representing the department of Charente-Maritime.

 -